shikhharsiingh/DCGAN-PyTorch/README.md

 # DCGAN-PyTorch
 DCGANs are short for Deep Convolutional Generative Adversarial Networks.
-These work on the same adversarial nature of the generator and discrimnator to only that instead of simple model, Convolutions and Convolution Transpose layers are used.
+These work on the same adversarial nature of the generator and discriminator, only that instead of simple model layers, Convolutions and Convolution Transpose layers are used.
 Here, we have implemented DCGAN in PyTorch on the MNIST Dataset.

 ## Dataset